Sefi196/LongViewSC/README.md

 </h2>

-Isoform Explorer is a Shiny app designed to help researchers visualize isoform expression from single-cell sequencing data.
-This tool enables easy comparison of isoform-level expression across different conditions and clusters using heatmaps and transcript structure visualizations.
+**LongViewSC** is an interactive Shiny app designed to visualize both gene and isoform expression in Long read single-cell data.
+This user-friendly tool is built to provide accessible and intuitive visualization for researchers, regardless of their coding experience.
+This user-friendly interface allows for intuitive exploration of your data with various visualization tools such as FeaturePlots, heatmaps and transcript structure views.
+With these tools researchers can easily compare gene and isoform expression across different conditions, clusters and cell types.

+If you find this application helpful, please cite our work: {PLACEHOLDER}.

 <https://sefi196.github.io/FLAMESv2_LR_sc_tutorial/>

+## File Formats

+### Input Files

+-   **Seurat Object (.rds)**: A serialized Seurat object containing expression data, metadata, and dimensional reductions.
+-   **GTF File (.gtf)**: A gene annotation file used to map isoforms to gene symbols.

 ## What You Can Do